If You Lost Your Case At Immigration Court . . .

 Your hopes of living, working, and going to school in the United States remain alive.

 The opportunity to become or remain a lawful permanent resident will close, perhaps forever, if you lose your appeal.
 So winning your immigration appeal could be your last chance to stay together with your family in the United States.

-Like many wives who contact our office, Camilla, an elementary school teacher, was not willing to give up on her husband without contesting the immigration judge’s decision to deport him:
+Like many wives who contact our office, she was not willing to give up on her husband without contesting the immigration judge’s decision to deport him:

 Winning your appeal is not easy.

 It is more difficult, in many ways, than winning your trial at immigration court.

 To challenge an Immigration Judge’s decision, your appeal must be filed with the Board of Immigration Appeals.
 The BIA is the highest immigration court.

 Don’t fall into the trap of thinking their role is to re-weigh all the evidence presented.

 Rather, their review is usually more limited and less immigrant-friendly than decisions by immigration judges.